Curfew in tense Doda, Kishtwar districts; Internet suspended in Bhaderwah, parts of Kashmir | Law-Order

 Internet services were snapped in the Bhaderwah and Kishtwar towns and Srinagar city of Kashmir as a precautionary measure.
 Mobile Internet was also suspended in parts of Kashmir, they said.

 Sporadic incidents of stone-pelting were reported in Bhaderwah town.
-Some people, violating restrictions, came on streets and threw stones at security forces amid sloganeering.
+Some people, violating restrictions, came out on the streets and threw stones at security forces while raising slogans.

 There was a minor incident of stone-pelting in Bhaderwah town but it has been brought under control.
 No one was injured, a senior officer told PTI.

-The protest started in Baderwah town of Doda on Thursday when hundreds of people staged a sit-in protesting against the remarks made by suspended BJP leaders Nupur Sharma and Naveen Jindal against Prophet Mohammad.
+The protest started in Baderwah town of Doda on Thursday when hundreds of people staged a sit-in against the remarks made by now-suspended BJP leaders Nupur Sharma and Naveen Jindal against Prophet Mohammad.

 After intense negotiations, the protestors agreed to clear the road and entered the neighbouring Jama Masjid.
 Purported video clips of the inflammatory speeches went viral on social media.
 The police have registered a case and warned people against taking the law into their own hands.